isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 It was important to get the content and review flow short for diners to complete, yet meaningful for servers to take action on.
 While a lot of review flows for restaurants request for a star rating and comments, I opted for star ratings and a multiple choice question about the service.
 Diners can easily complete the survey with just a star rating and selecting things their server did well, and can always add optional comments if they feel inclined.

+The flow branches into two questions depending on the rating given.
+If a diner were to rate the server highly, the review asks what the server did well.
+However, if the diner rated the server poorly, the review asks what the server could improve on.
-This allows diners to identify what worked well and what they can improve on in the future.
+This allows performant servers to understand what works well, and less performant servers to diagnose what they can improve on.

 [Lofi Designs - New frame]

-I created higher fidelity wireframes and converted them into clickable prototypes for guerilla usability testing.

 ## User Testing

+I created higher fidelity wireframes and converted them into an InVision prototype for guerilla usability testing with diners to see if the experience achieved the design goals I laid out.

+[Short movie of the prototype]

 The two goals I had for testing were:
 * Diners can access the review link from either the QR code or via texting
 * Understand issues and any unmet needs when diners are reviewing servers.

+I gave the diners a hypothetical scenario dining at Purple Cafe with Jenna as their server, and tasked them to review their server.
+Depending on what the diners did, I asked them to review again with an opposite rating to their previous one.
+This was so that they can see the changes in the questionnaire based on the rating they gave.
+I had the participants vocalize what they were thinking and doing.

 # Results and takeaways
 Diners were able to successfully complete the review process.
 They were able to rate and provide feedback to the server in very short amount of time and were pleasantly surprised at the length of the review.

 Some diners indicated that they would have only reviewed the server if they had an incentive to do so.
 One diner mentioned they would be more inclined to review if the server left a personal note thanking them.

-> "But overall I enjoyed the simplicity of it and if it's that easy to review someone I would totally do it (if I had the incentive to)" - Diner
+> "But overall I enjoyed the simplicity of it and if it's that easy to review someone I would totally do it (if I had the incentive to)."

-> "It's really user friendly. the QR code is really useful, too." - Diner
+> "It's really user friendly. the QR code is really useful, too.
+Though I know most of my friends don't scan QR codes."

 ## Iteration on Designs
 While the design simplified the review process, there needs to be some form of incentive when asking for reviews.
 I explored adding a simple '20% coupon' in the receipt when diners reviewed servers.
 Towards the end of the review flow, I added an email field so that diners can optionally add their email to receive the coupon.